-Once the installation is complete, the installer must advise the householder on the correct use of the stove and warn them to use only the recommended fuels listed in this document.
+On completion of the installation and commissioning ensure that the operating instructions for the stove are left with the customer, the installer must advise the householder on the correct use of the stove and warn them to use only the recommended fuels listed in this document.
 The installer must also advise the householder on the actions to be taken should smoke or fumes be emitted from the stove.

-This stove must not share a chimney with any other appliance
+Your Warm Home stove must not share a chimney with any other appliance

 Where the chimney is believed to have previously served an open fire installation it is possible that the higher flue gas temperature from a closed appliance may loosen deposits that were previously firmly adhered, with the consequent risk of flue blockage.
 It is therefore recommended that the chimney be swept a second time within a month of regular use after installation.
+It is important clean the appliance flue-ways, flue-pipe and chimney prior to lighting up after a prolonged shut-down period.

-Check the chimney is in good condition, dry, free from cracks, leaks and obstructions.
-The diameter of the flue should not be less than 150mm and not more that 230mm.
+Check the chimney is in good condition, dry, and free of cracks, leaks and obstructions.
+The diameter of the flue should not be less than 125mm and not more than 230mm.
 If any of these requirements are not met, the chimney should be lined by a suitable method.